primer/react/contributor-docs/adrs/adr-005-box-sx.md

-# ADR 005: Using Box for building components
+# ADR 005: Use Box as a building block for all other components

 ## Status